Mpala Research Centre

 30 Years

-Of Global Partnerships
+of Global Partnerships

-Mpala's many partners include Kenya Wildlife Service, National Museums of Kenya, Wildlife Research and Training Institute of Kenya and the Smithsonian Institution
+Mpala's many partners include Kenya Wildlife Service, National Museums of Kenya, Wildlife Research and Training Institute of Kenya and the Smithsonian Institution.

-News and Events: See the Centre's latest updates
+News and Events: See the Latest Updates

 News & Events